dragongoose/djs-base-handlerTS/readme.md

 git clone https://github.com/dragongoose/djs-base-handlerTS.git
 cd djs-base-handlerTS
 ```
-2. Change the config to fit your needs
+2. Change the config to fit your needs <br />
+See [Setting up the config](#setting-up-the-config) for how to do this.
 3. Compile the repo
 ```bash
 npx tsc